gamag/xmunch/README.md

 xmunch has originally been written to improoving the georgien spell checking dictionary [https://github.com/gamag/ka_GE.spell]

+Note: At the moment, xmunch doesn't change the encoding of input, so make sure to use the same everywhere.
+Internally 8 byte chars, so I'd suggest using UTF-8, maybe C-normalized.

 ## Build ##

 To build xmunch, you need a c++14 capable compiler and `make`.